-6.3 Custom Loss function
+Custom Loss function

 Following InferPy guiding principles, users can further configure the inference algorithm.
-For example, we might be interested in defining our own function to minimize.
+For example, we might be interested in defining our own function to minimize when using VI.
 As an example, we define the following function taking as input parameters the random variables of the P and Q models (we assume that their sample sizes are consistent with the plates in the model).
 Note that the output of this function must be a tensor.

 '''

 def custom_elbo(pvars, qvars, kwargs):

 compute energy

 energy = tf.reduce_sum([tf.reduce_sum(p.log_prob(p.value)) for p in pvars.

-\( \to values() \)])
+→values()])

 compute entropy

 entropy = - tf.reduce_sum([tf.reduce_sum(q.log_prob(q.value)) for q in qvars.

-\( \to values() \)])

-'''

-'''

-compute ELBO
+→values()])

-ELBO = energy + entropy
+compute ELBO ELBO = energy + entropy